piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + *ed.* Fitzpatrick, Peter, and Alan Hunt, *Critical Legal Studies*, Kent: Basil Blackwell, 1990.

-+ Florida, Richard. *The Rise of the Creative Class—And How it’s Transforming Work, Leisure, Community & Everyday Life*, New York: Basic Books, 2002.
++ Florida, Richard. *The Rise of the Creative Class—And How it's Transforming Work, Leisure, Community & Everyday Life*, New York: Basic Books, 2002.

 + Fraad, Harriet, and Stephen Resnick and Richard Wolff. *Bringing it all Back Home—Class, Gender and Power in the Modern Household*, London: Pluto Press, 1994.